Classic Pad Printing

 Sealed Ink System

 In the 1980s, the open ink system was refined and a sealed ink system developed.
-Here, the ink is supplied in an inverted cup which stands on the cliché, thereby completely sealing its opening.
+Here, the pad printing ink is supplied in an inverted cup which stands on the pad printing cliché, thereby completely sealing its opening.
 The doctor blade in this case is integrated into the ink cup, so that ink application and removal (doctoring) occurs in a single operation.
 The doctor blade functions simultaneously as a sealing ring.
-As a result, the cup is pressed onto the cliché and completely (“hermetically”) sealed.
+As a result, the cup is pressed onto the pad printing cliché and completely (“hermetically”) sealed.

 These advantages have made the sealed system the method of choice on the market when it comes to standard applications.
 It also represents the state of the art for today’s stand-alone machines.